yannbolliger/g5-parallel-sgd-spark/README.md

 Download those with your favorite installer like `apt-get` on Ubuntu or `brew` on macOS.

-The script will itself download and install spark in the folder `deploy`.
+The script will itself download and install Spark 2.4 in the folder `deploy`.

 ## Run locally